Tips for Dealing with a Dominant Boss

 - Assist them in making the appropriate decision.
 D bosses will make decisions based on their experiences and knowledge.
 If you can give them a succinct description of new pertinent information, they can make better decisions.
 Don’t be afraid to let them know what they need to know to make a decision or assist in coming up with a solution.
 Keep it brief; don’t enumerate all of the procedures or elaborate on all of the team members' opinions on the subject.
 Stick to the most important pieces of information, and avoid being either too optimistic or pessimistic.
 Offer them the solution that you think is best and a few objective-oriented reasons as to why this is a wise choice.
 This is different from merely providing them with information; it is more about guiding them toward making the decision you think is wise based on your differing experiences and expertise.

 - Try to appreciate them.
 It can be difficult for some personality types to appreciate the benefits of the D style.
 Cs think that they ignore important pieces of information that can be used to improve procedures, and Is find them too impersonal.
 Ss are intimidated by their competitive bottom-line orientation and aggressive personalities.
 But try to remember that there is probably a reason why the D style is a good fit for their job.
 Each workplace needs someone who isn’t afraid of change and isn’t deterred by obstacles: someone who gets things done.
 Each personality has its benefits, but every personality has its detriments, too.
 Ds are energizing, excellent negotiators, indefatigable, fearless, and excellent in a crisis.
 They’re natural leaders, and perhaps this is something that your workplace really needs.

-Tips for dealing with a D boss depending on your personality:
+Strategies for dealing with a dominant boss depending on your personality: